KJBose/Yaga/backend/ReadMe.md

    **- Ability to track the status of Help given or taken.**
    **- Ability to give and take appreciations or rewards.**
    **- Ability to view the transormations they brought or part of.**
-   **- Ability to Prioritize the Philanthropic activities based on categories like,**
+   **- Ability to Prioritize the Philanthropic activities based on categories like**
      **- Urgency, Scale, Required Resources and Time available. **

 **3. Scalable micro service based Kubernetes Architecture.**